 Buy your guinea pigs’ pellets in small quantities and store them in an airtight container in a dry, cool, dark place to preserve the strength of the vitamin C (look for pellets with an expiry date to check for freshness).

-In addition to hay and pellets, provide your guinea pigs with a serving of fresh vegetables daily.
+In addition to hay and pellets, provide your guinea pigs with a serving of the appropriate fresh vegetables daily.
 These will help to provide the essential vitamin C that your guinea pigs need, along with variety in their diet.

 Generally, a handful of vegetables per guinea pig, per day, are just the right amount.